Move your Blog from Blogger To WordPress without losing traffic

 Download-blog

-After these first two steps, you can begin moving on with the remaining steps:
+After these first two steps, you can begin moving on to the remaining steps:

 3. Purchase a domain.
 When it comes to a domain keep it simple.